 Relevant to both App Store as well as Play Store, the app name is one of the most important ranking factors.
 If your app name clearly signifies what your app does or what is the basic idea behind it, the app will appear higher in the search results due to increased visibility resulting in more downloads.

-Make sure to put relevant keywords into your mobile app’s name, whether it’s Google Play or iTunes Connect.
+Make sure to put relevant keywords into your mobile app’s name, whether it’s Google Play or App Store Connect (iTunes Connect).
 However, it’s not encouraged to have random keyword stuffing in the app name field.
 The app name must make sense.

 Here is a great examples of an optimized game name.